-On September 26, 2019, the Company entered into new agreements, with Sierra Springs Enterprises Inc., a qualified opportunity zone business, to sell the industrial land and senior water rights in Silver Springs, NV, (the "98 acres") for $6.5 million and to sell its rights in the membership interests in Downtown Silver Springs, LLC ("DTSS") for $3.6 million.
-The agreements anticipate the transactions to close in the first quarter of 2020.
+On September 26, 2019, as amended on November 30, 2019, December 26, 2019, and March 31, 2020, the Company entered into agreements, with Sierra Springs Enterprises Inc., a qualified opportunity zone business, to sell the industrial land and senior water rights in Silver Springs, NV, (the “98 acres”) for $6.5 million and to sell its rights in the membership interests in Downtown Silver Springs, LLC (“DTSS”) for $3.6 million.
+The agreements anticipate the transactions to close in the second quarter of 2020.
 On September 15, 2019, and effective September 25, 2019, the Company terminated prior agreements to sell the 98 acres and DTSS to another third party.

 The Gold Hill Hotel is listed for sale for $1.0 million.
 The Gold Hill Hotel has been consistently profitable and cash positive over the past two years.
 The Daney Ranch is listed for sale, in two components, for a total of $3.8 million.